 1. Withdrawal from studies entails the cancellation of the students’ whole academic career and therefore of all the exams taken.

 2. When and how to submit the application.
-Students can withdraw from studies at any time.
-Withdrawal must be submitted by means of a written declaration on stamped paper.
+Students can withdraw from studies at any time by means of a written statement on stamped paper.

 3. Tuition fees and outstanding tuition fees.
 Students wishing to withdraw are not entitled to any reimbursement of the tuition fees already paid, though they are not required to pay outstanding tuition fees, if any.

 4. Exam recognition after a new enrolment.
 After withdrawing from studies, students may enrol again in the same or in another degree programme, provided that it belongs to an academic system pursuant to Ministerial Decree no. 270/04.

 In exceptional cases (at the discretion of the competent educational bodies), students may request the recognition of the exams taken before withdrawal; in such events, they will have to submit an application on stamped paper according to the procedures provided for in paragraph 2.

 ECTS recognition after withdrawal is only possible if students, when applying, have not achieved another degree in another Sapienza or other university’s degree programme.